Beauty (2025 film)

 Beauty is a 2025 Indian Telugu-language romantic drama film directed by J S S Vardhan.
 It stars Ankith Koyya, Nilakhi Patra and Naresh in important roles.

 The film was released on 19 September 2025.

+Plot

+The film depicts the romance between Alekhya (Nilakhi), a college student, and Arjun (Ankith), a pet trainer.
+Alekhya's sudden disappearance prompts her family to search for her, leaving her father, Narayan (Naresh), emotionally shaken.
+The narrative examines the evolving search and its emphasis on faith, relationships, and paternal affection.